The side stitch while running: a crazy-annoying injury that every runner out there has experienced and agonized over.

 - Breathe and Massage.
 Many runners find relief by taking some deep breaths with their belly and slowly exhaling.
 Gently massaging the painful area by pressing your fingers into the muscles can also help.
 You can bend forward as you massage to ease the tension in your muscles.

 - Mix Up Your Plan.
 Another great way to treat side stitches in runners is to reevaluate your training plan.
 If you have a big race coming up or are training for a long-distance run, then you may have taken on an intense plan.
 As a result, you bit off a little more than you can chew.
 If so, you can decrease the number of miles you are running and do other forms of cardio instead.
 This will help increase your fitness without causing painful side stitches.
 (It will also ensure that you can finish a workout!)
-You can also focus on shorter, more intense runs, like track workouts.
+Focus on shorter, more intense runs, like track workouts.
 Side stitches usually happen on longer runs, so keeping your workouts short can keep them at bay.

 - See Your PT.
 If you find that your side stitches are a chronic problem, then see a physical therapist.
 They can help correct any imbalances in your body that may be causing poor form when you run.
 They can also help improve your posture and strengthen your abdomen and back.